Samuel Batchelder

-Samuel Batchelder (8 June 1784 in Jaffrey, New Hampshire – 5 February 1879 in Cambridge, Massachusetts) was a United States inventor and author.
+Samuel Batchelder (8 June 1784 in Jaffrey, New Hampshire – 5 February 1879 in Cambridge, Massachusetts) was an American inventor and writer.

 Biography

 His family moved to New Ipswich when he was young, and by 1808 he was an investor in a cotton factory there, the second that was erected in New Hampshire.
 In 1825 he moved to Lowell, Massachusetts, where he superintended the erection of the Hamilton Company's mills.
 In 1831, he was called on to undertake the erection of a cotton mill for the York Manufacturing Company in Saco, Maine, and to superintend its operations.
 The mills under his management were very successful, and the plant and capital were greatly enlarged.

 In 1846 he moved to Cambridge, Massachusetts, where he continued to reside, and, although a representative in the Massachusetts State Legislature, he yet for many years continued his relations with the mills, being president of the Hamilton Manufacturing Company, the Appleton Company, the Essex Company, the Everett Mills, the York Manufacturing Company, and the Exeter Manufacturing Company.
 The mills under his supervision had an aggregate capital of about $5,000,000.